russelljjarvis/russelljjarvis/README.md

 - 😄 Pronouns: He/Him
 - 👯 I’m looking to collaborate on Julia spiking neuron model optimization.
-- 🔭 I’m looking for help with paid employment in FOSS.
 - 💬 Ask me about computational neuroscience and favorite one line hacks.
 - I’m currently working on all types of data driven neuron model optimization.
 - 🌱🤔 I am learning multiple dispatch, syntactic expressions, and relearning FPGA toolchains.